zrimseku/Bootstrap-CI-analysis/README.md

 ## Experiment dimensions
 To get the most general results possible, we compared all methods over many combinations of different DGP's, statistics, dataset sizes and coverage levels.
-Data generating processes used are implemented in the file `generators.py`, where you can also add your custom DGP, by extending the `DGP` class.
 We used the following distributions:
 - standard normal,
 - uniform from $0$ to $1$,